-If you were granted a title change with your promotion but your job responsibilities remained exactly the same, then you should format your promotion by stacking your job titles on top of each other.
+If you were promoted and held multiple positions in the same company but your responsibilities remained the same (or were very similar), you should format your promotions by stacking your job titles on top of one other.

-- List the company on the first line
+- The company name on the first line

-- List your most current position with dates on the second line
+- Your most current position with dates on the second line

-- List your next most recent position with the dates on the third line (repeat as necessary)
+- The next most recent position with the dates on the third line (repeat as necessary in descending order)

-- Write one list of bullets.
-The first bullet should help explain why you were promoted, and the following bullet points should describe your most relevant work accomplishments and responsibilities.
-Each bullet should help make a strong case for why you’re a good fit for the role.
+- Three to six work experience bullet points.
+Your first bullet point should explain why you were promoted, and the following bullets should describe your most relevant career accomplishments and responsibilities.

-If your promotion came with new job responsibilities, list your job titles separately under the company name.
-Here’s how to put these positions on a resume:
+If your promotions came with new job titles and responsibilities, list each position separately under the same company name.

 - Add the company’s name and location first